 Are there any complications of hyperparathyroidism?

 - Kidney stones.
 Small stones may be passed in the urine without you noticing.
-Larger stones may get stuck, causing pain in your loin area that radiates to your groin.
+Larger stones may get stuck, causing pain in your loin area that you then feel in your groin.
 You may also notice blood in your urine.
-See separate leaflet called Kidney Stones for further details.
+See separate leaflet called Kidney Stones for more details.

 - Corneal calcification.
-Calcium can collect (be deposited) in the cornea of your eye.
+Calcium can collect (be deposited) in the surface covering of your eye (cornea).
 This doesn't usually cause any symptoms.

 - Pancreatitis.
 This is inflammation of your pancreas gland.
 Rarely, a high level of calcium due to hyperparathyroidism can cause pancreatitis.
-This can cause upper tummy (abdominal) pain.
-See separate leaflet called Acute Pancreatitis for further details.
+This can cause severe upper tummy (abdominal) pain.
+See separate leaflet called Acute Pancreatitis for more details.

 - Stomach (peptic) ulceration.
-A high calcium level can stimulate the production of excess acid in your stomach and lead to stomach ulceration.
+A high calcium level can make your stomach produce too much acid and lead to stomach ulceration.
 See separate leaflet called Stomach (Gastric) Ulcer for more details.

 - Kidney damage.
-A prolonged high calcium level in your blood can damage your kidneys and cause kidney failure.
+A prolonged high calcium level in your blood can damage your kidneys and cause CKD.

 How is hyperparathyroidism diagnosed?